 How to Pay Off Your Mortgage Early: 7 Strategies That Actually Work

-Paying off your mortgage early means making payments beyond the required minimum to reduce your principal faster.
-Because interest is calculated on the remaining balance, every extra dollar you put toward principal reduces the interest you'll owe in every subsequent month.
+Paying off your mortgage early means making payments beyond the required minimum in a way that reduces your principal balance faster.
+Because mortgage interest is calculated on the remaining balance, every extra dollar you put toward principal reduces the interest you'll owe in every subsequent month.

 The key word is guaranteed.
 Unlike investing in the stock market, paying extra on your mortgage delivers a risk-free return equal to your mortgage interest rate.
-At 6.5%, that's a 6.5% guaranteed return on every extra dollar.
+At 6.5%, that's a 6.5% guaranteed return on every extra dollar you pay.

 7 Strategies to Pay Off Your Mortgage Early